ProvableHQ/workshop/debuggin-out/README.md

 # Debuggin' Out

 `leo debug` is a powerful tool that developers can use to interactively step through executions and track down bugs.
-In this workshop, we'll use the Leo debugger to explore and gain a deeper understanding a variety of programs.
+In this workshop, we'll use the Leo debugger to explore and gain a deeper understanding of a variety of programs.
 You will also build up the skills to adeptly use the debugger in your development work.

 **This tutorial assumes that you are already familiar with Leo.
 If you'd like a refresher, see the [Developer Docs](https://docs.leo-lang.org/getting_started)**.